-Divisive, or deeply necessary?
-Five Maryland lawmakers on words about racism deleted from a health-equity bill
+In their words: Some Maryland lawmakers want to link a health bill to America’s racism.
+Others refuse.

 The whole story

 Sen. J.B.
-Jennings (R-Harford) served as Senate Minority Leader from 2014 to 2020 and is one of the more moderate members of the GOP caucus.
+Jennings (R-Harford) served as Senate minority leader from 2014 to 2020 and is one of the more moderate members of the GOP caucus.
 He proposed removing parts of the preamble:

 Recognition of history

-Sen. Antonio Hayes (D-Baltimore City), has served in the General Assembly since 2015.
+Sen. Antonio L. Hayes (D-Baltimore City) has served in the General Assembly since 2015.
 Like Jennings, he serves on the Finance Committee, which initially approved the preamble and then backtracked to remove it.

 ‘A lot of work to do’

 Sen. Katie Fry Hester (D-Howard) represents Maryland’s purplest district.
-She arrived in Annapolis in 2019 as a self-described moderate Democrat, but soon began calling herself a conservative Democrat.
+She arrived in Annapolis in 2019 as a self-described moderate Democrat but soon began calling herself a conservative Democrat.

 Feeling uncomfortable

-Sen. Charles E. Sydnor III (D-Baltimore) is a member of the Senate Judicial Proceedings Committee.
+Sen. Charles E. Sydnor III (D-Baltimore County) is a member of the Senate Judicial Proceedings Committee.

 ‘We’re better than that’

-House Minority Leader Nicholaus R. Kipke (R-Anne Arundel) was one of seven Republicans who voted against the bill, with the preamble, in the House Health and Governmental Operations committee.
+House Minority Leader Nicholaus R. Kipke (R-Anne Arundel) was one of seven Republicans who voted against the bill, with the preamble, in the House Health and Governmental Operations Committee.

-Note: An earlier version of this article misstated the name of Sen. J.B.
-Jennings in an audio clip description.
-It has been corrected.